 Larry S. Lloyd joined Beaver Water District in 2003.
 His 30 years of previous experience was in the consulting engineering business with firms in Little Rock and Fayetteville, Arkansas.
 His design experience covers water treatment facilities with capacities from a few hundred gallons per minute to 60 million gallons a day.
 Mr. Lloyd served on design teams that were responsible for the chemical feed facilities at Beaver Water District including the fluoride facilities, and the 60-inch raw water pipeline from Beaver Lake to the Beaver Water District treatment facilities.
 He served as Chair of the Arkansas Water Works & Water Environment Association in 2007.
 Mr. Lloyd is a registered Professional Engineer in Arkansas and holds class IV water treatment and distribution licenses.
 He received his B.S. degree in Civil Engineering and his Master of Business Administration, both from the University of Arkansas.
 In October 2013, he received the prestigious George Warren Fuller Award from the Southwest Section of the American Water Works Association.
 He currently serves as Chair of the SW Section AWWA Water Utility Council.

 Steve T. Russell, Chief Financial Officer

 Stacy Cheevers joined Beaver Water District in 1991.
 He manages staff in the operations, maintenance, and electrical/instrumentation departments.
 Mr. Cheevers is responsible for submitting a yearly budget, coordinating in-house projects, overseeing water treatment procedures, and insuring water quality requirements are met or exceeded at all times.
 He assisted in the design of the 140 million gallon a day intake and 60 MGD water treatment plant expansion inclusive of a solids treatment facility.
 He also coordinated an engineering contract for the addition of a new 13.2 KV switching station and replacement of 12,000 feet of 13.2 KV distribution line, as well as the installation of two 1000 HP raw water and one 500 HP high service pumps.
 Mr. Cheevers holds Grade IV Water Operators Treatment and Distribution licenses and a Master Electrician license in the state of Arkansas.
 Mr. Cheevers serves on the state Drinking Water Advisory & Operator Licensing Committee.Cheevers was awarded Arkansas Water Manager of the Year in 2013, from AWW&WEA.
 He is past Chair of the Northwest District of the Arkansas Water Works & Water Environment Association.

 Bill HagenBurger joined Beaver Water District in 2001.
 His responsibilities include management of engineering and construction activities and engineering support.
 Prior to joining the District, he worked for an environmental engineering consulting firm, where he provided engineering and construction management services for various plants, including the District’s 40 million gallon a day Hardy Croxton water treatment plant and the 100 MGD Mohawk water treatment plant in Tulsa.
 He has a M.S. in Civil Engineering from Virginia Polytechnic Institute and State University, in Blacksburg, Virginia, and a B.S. in Civil Engineering from Villanova University, in Pennsylvania.
 He is a registered Professional Engineer in Arkansas and holds a Grade IV Water Operators License.
 He is a member of the American Water Works Association, the Arkansas Water Works and Water Environment Association, the Water Environment Federation, Chi Epsilon and is a Past Chair of the Northwest District of the AWW&WEA.
-HagenBurger is a member of the Board of the Southwest Section of the AWWA, where he serves as the Vice Chair.
+HagenBurger is a member of the Board of the Southwest Section of the AWWA, where he serves as the Chair-Elect.

 Dr. Robert Morgan joined Beaver Water District in 2004.
 His responsibilities include source water protection and the water quality laboratory.
 Previously, Dr. Morgan served as Project Director in the Biological and Agricultural Engineering Department, University of Arkansas and as coordinator for Arkansas’ Nonpoint Source Pollution Management Program at the Arkansas Soil and Water Conservation Commission.
 He earned his Doctorate in Engineering (2007), Master of Science in Civil Engineering (2003), and Bachelor of Science in Civil Engineering (1973) from the University of Arkansas, Fayetteville.
 Dr. Morgan is a registered Professional Engineer in Arkansas.
 Professional affiliations are the American Water Resources Association, the North American Lake Management Society, and American Water Works Association where he serves as chairman of the Source Water Protection Committee and as the Liaison between the Water Resources Sustainability Division and the Standards Council.
 Dr. Morgan is also adjunct faculty in the Biological Engineering Department at the University of Arkansas.
 From 2009 through 2012 Dr. Morgan served on the Board of Directors of the North American Lake Management Society.
 He has authored publications on nonpoint source pollution, watershed management and stream restoration and a textbook on ecological engineering design.
 Dr. Morgan holds a class IV water treatment license.

 Pat Bates joined Beaver Water District in August 2008.
 Her central task is to support the District’s leadership in matters related to general human resource management and state and federal regulatory compliance.
 Responsibilities include compensation and benefits administration, training and development, development of policies and procedures, recruiting and staffing, and performance management systems.
 Ms. Bates holds both the SHRM-Certified Professional (SHRM-CP) and Professional in Human Resources (PHR) certifications..
 She is a member of the Society of Human Resources Managers (SHRM), and will serve as the 2015 President of the Northwest Arkansas Human Resources Association (NOARK).
 Ms. Bates is a member of the Knowledge Management Subcommittee of the American Water Works Association Workforce Strategies Committee.
-She is a graduate of Fort Hays State University, Hays, Kansas.
-She holds a B.S. in Business Administration with an Accounting emphasis.
-She has specialized in areas of tax and accounting as well as bringing over 10 years experience as a Human Resources Manager to the District.
+She is a graduate of Fort Hays State University, Hays, Kansas and holds a B.S. in Business Administration with an Accounting emphasis.
+She has specialized in areas of tax and accounting as well as bringing over 15 years experience as a Human Resources Manager to the District.
 Ms. Bates has completed coursework in the Operations Management Master of Science Program at the University of Arkansas School of Engineering and the Utility Management Certification Program through the American Water College and Public Utilities and Waterworks Management Institute.